MatteoLecchi1/Funny_Plane_Game/README.md

 For example, the Ship boss "B15 MARK-2" is a ship that fires cannons, missiles and AA guns at you, the challange of this boss is to avoid 3 damage sources at the same time while focusing damage on the greatest of 3 threats.

-this boss also has a second phase that activates when all weapons are destroyed, where it will start flyng and repair all weapons, swapping the cannons for laser cannons that damage everything in a starght line.
+This boss also has a second phase that activates when all weapons are destroyed, where it will start flyng and repair all weapons, swapping the cannons for laser cannons that damage everything in a starght line.

 After defeating this boss you will unlock its laser cannon and vertically launched micro-missiles